 Customer reviews hold significant weight in local SEO.
 Positive reviews can improve a senior living communities search rankings and visibility, and attract more customers.
 Therefore, communities should encourage satisfied residents to leave reviews on your Google Business Profile and other relevant platforms.

 Lastly, monitor and track local SEO metrics to measure the success of the community's SEO efforts.
 By tracking metrics like website traffic, search rankings, and customer reviews, senior living communities can identify areas for improvement and adjust their SEO strategy accordingly.

 Tie it all together with content marketing.

-What’s at the core of making all of these senior care marketing strategies successful?
+What’s at the core of making all of these senior living marketing strategies successful?
 Content.
 From your website to social media to lead generation and beyond, if the messaging doesn’t connect with your personas, the rest of your efforts will fall flat.
 Your content marketing strategy is responsible for making the first impression of your brand a lasting one.

 Ready to learn more about creating an unstoppable content marketing strategy with measurable results?
-Download SmartBug’s “Ultimate Content Marketing Checklist for Senior Care Pros” for a helpful guide to developing resources and, more importantly, getting that content to convert visitors into customers.
+Download SmartBug’s “Ultimate Content Marketing Checklist for Senior Living Pros” for a helpful guide to developing resources and, more importantly, getting that content to convert visitors into customers.

 Karleigh Fantacone is a SmartBug Inbound Marketing Senior Specialist based in Columbus, OH.
 She has both in-house and agency experience managing and executing all aspects of digital marketing campaigns.
 Her design background influences her creative, detail-oriented approach to her work overall, and she loves diving into everything HubSpot has to offer.
 Read more articles by Karleigh Fantacone.